 The Compensation and Corporate Governance Committee regularly conducts an evaluation of the effectiveness of the Board of Directors, individual Directors and of its committee.
 Assessments are performed through the use of Board and Director self assessment questionnaires and are compiled by the Chair of the Compensation and Corporate Governance Committee and reviewed with the Board.
 The Board of Trustees regularly conducts an evaluation of its effectiveness, as well as of its committees and the individual Trustees in the same manner.
-The last assessment was completed in 2015 and the next self assessment is scheduled for 2016 and future assessments will be performed on an annual basis.
+The last assessment was completed in 2015 and the next self assessment is scheduled for 2017.